MonikaFeigler/KBC_DataFlowTemplates/ts-googleanalytics-to-snowflake/v0/src/README.md

 ### DD: Data Destination [OUT-GA-SNOWFLAKE]

-The data destination loads data into a Google BigQuery or a Snowflake database or a google sheet.
+The data destination loads data into a Snowflake database.

 ### FLOW: Flow [TS-GA-GOOGLEANALYTICS]

-The Flow runs the Data Source and one transformation and optionally writes data into a Google BigQuery or a Snowflake databases or a google sheet.
+The Flow runs the Data Source and one transformation and optionally writes data into a snowflake database.